solacese/RaspberryPi-Solace-SCADA/README.md

 ## Deploy the IoT SCADA Demo
-This is the demo that was presented during the workshop.
+This is the demo that was presented during the MakeUofT Hackathon 2020 @ University of Toronto, CA.

 ### Demo Architecture
 The demo that we will be creating is a Solace IoT SCADA Demo.
 It shows how a raspberry PI can stream data from connected sensors into Solace PubSub+ Event Brokers.
 Once the event streams are available the demo uses Node-RED flows to consume the events and display the sensor data on a real-time, dynamic dashboard.